Skip to content

 Overall, ITAD is a consultative process in which your service provider manages equipment and recommends the most appropriate routing for your assets to maximize value recovery and keep sustainability in mind.

-Why is IT asset recovery important?
+Why is IT asset recovery important for businesses?

 Recovering the value of IT assets is crucial as, if managed correctly, it can generate funds for your business and increase the circularity of your technology use.
 It can also contribute to resource and use optimization, ensuring IT assets are used effectively while minimizing waste, contributing to the circular economy.